-3. The data must be derived from data collected to comply with the Environmental Protection Agency and department monitoring and analytical requirements during the previous calendar year except that where a system is allowed to monitor for regulated contaminants less often than once a year, the table(s) must include the date and results of the most recent sampling and the report must include a brief statement indicating that the data presented in the report are from the most recent testing done in accordance with the regulations.
+- 3. The data must be derived from data collected to comply with the Environmental Protection Agency and department monitoring and analytical requirements during the previous calendar year except that- - A. Where a system is allowed to monitor for regulated contaminants less often than once a year, the table(s) must include the date and results of the most recent sampling and the report must include a brief statement indicating that the data presented in the report are from the most recent testing done in accordance with the regulations.
 The system may use the following language or similar language for their statement: "The state has reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year-to-year.
 Some of our data (e.g., for organic contaminants), though representative, is more than one (1) year old."
-No data older than five (5) years need be included.

-4. For detected regulated contaminants (listed in Appendix A, included herein), the table(s) must contain-

-A. The MCL for that contaminant expressed as a number equal to or greater than 1.0 (as provided in Appendix A, included herein);

-B. The MCLG for that contaminant expressed in the same units as the MCL;

-C. If there is no MCL for a detected contaminant, the table must indicate that there is a treatment technique, or specify the action level applicable to that contaminant, and the report must include the definitions for treatment technique and/or action level, as appropriate, specified in paragraph (2)(C)3. of this rule;

-D. For contaminants subject to an MCL, except turbidity, total coliform, fecal coliform and E. coli, the highest contaminant level used to determine compliance with 10 CSR 60-4.030; 10 CSR 60-4.040; 10 CSR 60-4.060; 10 CSR 60-4.094; 10 CSR 60-4.100 and the range of detected levels, as follows (when rounding of results to determine compliance with the MCL is allowed by the regulations, rounding should be done prior to multiplying the results by the factor listed in

-Appendix A, included herein):

-(I) When compliance with the MCL is determined annually or less frequently-the highest detected level at any sampling point and the range of detected levels expressed in the same units as the MCL;
+No data older than five (5) years need be included. - B. Results of monitoring in compliance with 40 CFR 141.142 and 141.143 need only be included for five (5) years from the date of last sample or until any of the detected contaminants becomes regulated and subject to routine monitoring requirements, whichever comes first. - 4.
+For detected regulated contaminants (listed in Appendix A, included herein), the table(s) must contain- - A. The MCL for that contaminant expressed as a number equal to or greater than 1.0 (as provided in Appendix A, included herein); - B. The MCLG for that contaminant expressed in the same units as the MCL; - C. If there is no MCL for a detected contaminant, the table must indicate that there is a treatment technique, or specify the action level applicable to that contaminant, and the report must include the definitions for treatment technique and/or action level, as appropriate, specified in paragraph (2)(C)3. of this rule; - D. For contaminants subject to an MCL, except turbidity and total coliforms, the highest contaminant level used to determine compliance with 10 CSR 60-4.030; 10 CSR 60-4.040; 10 CSR 60-4.060; 10 CSR 60-4.090; 10 CSR 60-4.100 and the range of detected levels, as follows (when rounding of results to determine compliance with the MCL is allowed by the regulations, rounding should be done prior to multiplying the results by the factor listed in Appendix A, included herein): - (I) When compliance with the MCL is determined annually or less frequently-the highest detected level at any sampling point and the range of detected levels expressed in the same units as the MCL;